List of He-Man and the Masters of the Universe characters: Rattlor

-One of King Hiss' generals, Rattlor is a rattlesnake-type Snake Man who possesses an extending neck and rattling tail.
-He appears in the She-Ra: Princess of Power animated series as a member of the Horde, as the He-Man cartoon series ended when his figure was made.
+One of King Hiss's generals, Rattlor is a rattlesnake-like Snake Man who possesses an extending neck and rattling tail.

+Rattlor appears in the She-Ra: Princess of Power animated series as a member of the Horde, as the He-Man series ended when his figure was made.

 In the 2002 animated series, Rattlor is presented as the General of the Snake Men army trying to release their leader, King Hiss.
 He was released by Kobra Khan but later recaptured and held in the Eternian prison.
 Gen. Rattlor nursed a grudge against Kobra Khan for being left to this fate, escaping only by outwitting Roboto.
 He retains a primordial fear of mongooses.

+In the Masters of the Universe Classics toyline, Rattlor's history of being the first to escape imprisonment remains intact.
+Kobra Khan would later manipulate King Hiss into demoting Rattlor who would defect to the Evil Horde.

 Rattlor was voiced by Lou Scheimer in the 1980s series and Richard Newman in the 2002 series.

 Snake Face

-Snake Face is a gorgon-type Snake Man.
+Snake Face is a gorgon-like Snake Man.
 Snakes extend from his face, chest and shoulders to "petrify" opponents (just like Medusa of Greek mythology).

 He only appears in the 1980s comics and 2002 animated series because the original animated series had ended by the time his figure was released.
-During the return of the Snake Men, Snake Face was beaten by He-Man who used his shield as a mirror and turned Snake Face's power back on him, turning him to stone.
+During the return of the Snake Men, Snake Face was beaten by He-Man who used his sword as a mirror and turned Snake Face's power back on him, turning him to stone.
 The petrified Snake Face is seen later in the Eternian prison.
 In the episode 40 comic "Captured," it is shown that Snake Men can recover from even mortal injuries when they are in total darkness, as both the stone Snake Face and the decapitated King Hiss were taken to Snake Mountain where Skeletor's minion Beast Man inadvertently allowed King Hiss to heal himself.
 This implies that Snake Face too would eventually have been restored to normal.

-In the Masters of the Universe Classics toyline, Snake Face gained his petrifying abilities from the Great Black Wizard with his abilities impressing King Hiss enough to recruit him into his army as part of the Snake Men's inner circle.
+In the Masters of the Universe Classics toyline, Snake Face was originally Cyltho Ssstavvve who gained his petrifying abilities from the Great Black Wizard.
+Snake Face's petrification abilities impressed King Hiss enough to recruit him into his army as part of the Snake Men's inner circle.

-Snake Face was voiced by Paul Dobson in the 2002 version.
+Snake Face was voiced by Paul Dobson in the 2002 series.